Election Stress Disorder Is A Thing — Here's How To Cope

-As the U.S. election continues to crawl along, you may feel a heightened sense of anxiety.
+As the 2020 US election continues to crawl along, you may feel a heightened sense of anxiety.
 Actually who am I kidding — you’re definitely feeling a heightened sense of anxiety.
 And you’re not alone.
 You’re experiencing something known as Election Stress Disorder…and it’s not pretty.

 Advertisement

-Those in marginalized populations may have a heightened sense of Election Stress Disorder, due to the significant repercussions the outcome of this election could have on immigration, police reform, and the LGBTQ+ community.
+Those in marginalised populations may have a heightened sense of Election Stress Disorder, due to the significant repercussions the outcome of this election could have on immigration, police reform, and the LGBTQ+ community.

-“The main thing is to recognize that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project and host of the podcast "Couched In Color with Dr. Alfiee," told Refinery29.
+“The main thing is to recognise that we’re all feeling it,” Alfiee Breland-Noble, PhD, psychologist, author, founder of mental health nonprofit the AAKOMA Project and host of the podcast "Couched In Color with Dr Alfiee," told Refinery29.
 “The stress is not unique to any one individual, because there’s so much riding on the outcome regardless of your political affiliation.”

 Election stress is especially draining because there’s almost no refuge, Dr. Breland-Noble added.
 “You can’t go to anybody and complain.
 The people who agree with your political viewpoints are stressed about the same things you are,” she said.
 And the people who disagree with you?
 Trying to talk sense into them will probably only raise your stress levels even more.